piit79/Frood/README.md

 ## Revision history

+**Rev5** (26/10/2022)
+* Improve USB socket position to match nice!nano
+* Add BOOT/RESET pads on the bottom of the PCB (when the buttons are not accessible)
+* Use a smaller crystal to gain some valuable space
+* Add an orange indicator LED on pin GPIO17 (inspired by the [0xB2](https://github.com/plut0nium/0xB2))

 **Rev4** (28/09/2022) - **Confirmed working**
-* Use a 2 MB flash with correct supply voltage
+* Use a 2 MB flash with correct supply voltage rating
 * Switch to GT-USB-7014C USB-C socket and a standard 1.6 mm PCB
 * Improve pin labels
 * Improve routing